 There are many programs listed on the Undergraduate Research and Fellowships (URAF) page.
 In particular:

 2) You can also take advantage of the splendid PRISE Program, which offers housing along with social and educational events.
 You are strongly encouraged to apply.
-Note that the deadline is early: Tuesday, February 12, 2019.
+Note that the deadline is early: noon on Tuesday, February 11, 2020.

 3) You should also seriously consider applying for the Herchel Smith Fellowship.
-The deadline is very early: Thursday, February 7, 2019.
+The deadline is very early: noon on Thursday, February 6, 2020.
 This is a fantastic fellowship.
 If you get it, it basically takes care of all your summer-money worries.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
 You can also search the Funding Database for International Experience for available funds.